 1. “Camp Bunk Cabin” Bedroom

-Bedding stays fairly simple with plaid or flannel-style duvets in navy, forest green, and cream so the room feels warm without getting busy.
+The bedding should stay fairly simple with plaid or flannel-style duvets in navy, forest green, and cream so the room feels warm without getting busy.

 Shop this bedroom:

-• Neutral, lodge-style rug from Rugs USA
+- Neutral, lodge-style rug

-• Plaid or checkered duvet covers from Target
+- Plaid or checkered duvet covers

-• Clip-on reading lights from Amazon
+- Clip-on reading lights

-• Wall hooks for backpacks from Umbra
+- Wall hooks for backpacks

-• Soft poufs for “camp stools” from Target or AllModern
+- Soft poufs for “camp stools”

 2. “Sports Locker” Shared Room